webdriverio/webdriverio/CONTRIBUTING.md

     * Bootstraps sub-projects via ```npm run bootstrap```

         Many packages depend on each other, in order to properly set up the dependency tree you need to run the [Lerna Bootstrap](https://github.com/lerna/lerna#bootstrap) command to create all necessary links.
-As this project also does some other house keeping tasks it is recommend to use the package bootstrap command;
+As this project also does some other house keeping tasks it is recommend to use the package bootstrap command:
-        It's way faster to use ```npm run bootstrap-fast``` when working locally.
-It won't cleanup node_modules for every package.

     * Builds all subpackages via ```npm run build```

         As the last step you need to build all sub-packages in order to resolve the internal dependencies.
-We also have a NPM command for that;
+We also have a NPM command for that:
-        It's a bit faster to use ```npm run build-fast``` when working locally, please use with caution, it might miss some required build steps.

 * Run Tests to ensure that everything is set up correctly